robrichard/graphql-spec/spec/Section 6 -- Execution.md

 an underlying database or networked service to produce a value.
 This necessitates the rest of a GraphQL executor to handle an asynchronous execution flow.
-In addition, a commom implementation of {generator} is to leverage asynchronous iterators or asynchronous generators provided by many programing languages.
+In addition, a commom implementation of {generator} is to leverage asynchronous iterators or asynchronous generators provided by many programming languages.

 ### Value Completion